Bloom-Byte/meeting_calendar/README.md

 - You can sign up by providing your email, first name, last name, and password.
 Your email is used as the username.
 Also, your timezone info is automatically detected and stored alongside your profile on sign up.
 - You can log in using your email and password.
-- You can reset their password by navigating to the forgot password page from the sign up page, and providing your account email.
+- You can reset your password by navigating to the forgot password page from the sign up page, and providing your account email.

 ### User Dashboard

-- On logging in, you are redirected to their dashboard where you can see cards showing the sessions that you have booked for that day, if any.
+- On logging in, you are redirected to the dashboard where you can see cards showing the sessions that you have booked for that day, if any.
 These cards contains links to join the meeting when the time comes (If available) or to reschedule the meeting.

 > The time displayed is in the user's timezone.